 Here is a taste of the cottages at High Winder, you can click on the link for each cottage to read more or make a booking . . . . . .

 Winder Green sleeps 8 in 4 bedrooms.
 The accommodation is arranged upside down so that the first floor sitting room takes advantage of the fantastic view.

 Winder Barn sleep 6 in 3 bedrooms, two of the double bedrooms have king size beds.
 There is a private sitting out area to the rear of the cottage.

 Little Winder sleeps 2 in one bedroom, great for those who prefer a single story cottage.
 The accommodation is generous for two people and the bedroom has a king size bed.

 Winder Ghyll sleeps 4 in two bedrooms, all on the ground floor, ideal for those with limited mobility or who prefer ground floor accommodation.

 High Winder is a rural spot on the fellside above Ullswater.
 The private lane that leads to the cottages has fields of sheep and several small woodlands on either side.

 The tranquil surroundings attract a variety of wildlife.
 There are several resident red squirrels that can be seen using the feeders around the cottages.
 Keen birdwatchers will notice the diverse assortment of moorland and farmland birds that visit.
 You may also be lucky enough to spot a badger shuffling along the grass or deer at dusk.
-There is a herd of Alpacas resident at High Winder, grazing in field next to the cottage gardens.
+There are herdwick sheep and two donkeys resident that graze in the paddocks.

 High Winder has exceptional panoramic views towards the distant Pennine hills and over the Lowther, Eamont and Eden valleys.
 On a clear day you can see as far as the Yorkshire Dales and the Scottish Borders.